Notes on Python Error Handling

 signal.signal(signal.SIGINT, handleInterrupt)

-Another thing to remember is that you can write assert C, "error string" and provide a string message.
+Another thing to remember is that you can write assert C, "error string" and provide a string message to help with debugging.

 Python has a similar system for dealing with warnings.
 A warning is something where you want the user to know that something is possibly going wrong but not in a way that means we should pull the ripcord.